The Complete Frontend Interview Guide: DOM, React, Next.js & State Management

 |---|---|

-Interview tip: relative = offset from own position, stays in flow; absolute = out of flow, relative to positioned ancestor; fixed = out of flow, relative to viewport; sticky = in flow until scroll, then sticks.
+Interview tip: relative = offset from self, in flow; absolute = out of flow, vs positioned ancestor; fixed = out of flow, vs viewport; sticky = in flow then sticks.

 - DOM = bridge between HTML and JS.
-Know tree structure and common DOM manipulations.
+Know tree structure and common manipulations.

 - React: Virtual DOM + components.
-Know lifecycle + hooks basics.
+Know lifecycle + hooks.

 - Props are read-only; state is reactive and local.

 useEffect= after-render side effects.
-Dependency array controls runs.useRef= persistent mutable value & DOM access without re-render.useMemo= memoize values (during render),useCallback= memoize functions.- Lazy-load large components & images.
+Dependency array controls when it runs.useRef= persistent mutable value & DOM access without re-render.useMemo= memoize values (during render);useCallback= memoize functions.- Lazy-load large components & images.
 Use

-useContext(simple) vs Zustand/Redux (scalable). - Practice by building small examples and inspecting console logs to see when effects/memos run.
+useContextfor simple cases → Zustand → Redux as scale and complexity grow. - Practice by building small examples and inspecting console logs to see when effects and memos run.

-- DOM: Programmatic tree of the document used by JS to manipulate UI.
+- DOM: Programmatic tree of the document; JS uses it to manipulate UI.

-- Event bubbling vs capturing: Bubbling = event goes up (target → root); capturing = event goes down (root → target).
-Default is bubbling; use
+- Event bubbling vs capturing: Bubbling = event goes up (target → root); capturing = goes down (root → target).
+Default is bubbling.

-truefor capture. - React: UI library with component model and virtual DOM.
+- React: UI library with a component model and virtual DOM.

 - File-based routing (Next.js): Routes come from

-/pagesor/appfolder structure. - API routes (Next.js): Server endpoints in
+/appor/pagesfolder structure. - API routes (Next.js): Backend endpoints in

-- Why hooks: Let function components use state and side effects; replace class lifecycles; enable reusable logic via custom hooks.
+- Why hooks: Let function components use state and side effects; replace class lifecycles; enable custom hooks for reusable logic.

-React.memoon the child + stable props (useCallbackfor functions,useMemofor objects); avoid inline objects/functions in JSX. - Lazy loading: load only when needed (images/components).
+React.memo+ stable props (useCallbackfor functions,useMemofor objects); avoid inline objects/functions in JSX. - Lazy loading: Load only when needed (images/components).

-Suspense: show fallback while waiting for lazy resource.- Zustand vs
+Suspense: Show a fallback while waiting for a lazy resource.- Zustand vs

-useContext: Zustand = fine-grained hook store;useContext= broadcast values to consumers. - Redux vs Zustand: Redux = structured, more boilerplate, great for large apps; Zustand = minimal, hook-based, less boilerplate.
+useContext: Zustand = fine-grained hook store;useContext= broadcasts to all consumers. - Redux vs Zustand: Redux = structured, more boilerplate, great for large apps + RTK Query; Zustand = minimal, hook-based.

 - Deep clone:

-min-h-screen flex items-center justify-center. - Hover background transition (Tailwind):
+min-h-screen flex items-center justify-center. - Hover transition (Tailwind):

-hover:bg-* transition-colors duration-300. relative/absolute/fixed/sticky: relative = offset from self, in flow; absolute = out of flow, vs positioned ancestor; fixed = out of flow, vs viewport; sticky = in flow then sticks.
+hover:bg-* transition-colors duration-300. relative/absolute/fixed/sticky: relative = in flow, offset from self; absolute = out of flow, vs ancestor; fixed = out of flow, vs viewport; sticky = in flow then sticks.